-Minor flats and small household units (60m2 or less)
+Minor flats and small household units (60m or less)

-101. Each household unit that is 60m2 gross floor area (GFA) or smaller will be assessed at 0.7 HUE of the development contribution charges under this policy.
-This recognises that very small household units, which may include kaumātua housing and papakāinga, generate a lower demand for some types of infrastructure than larger household units.
+- 101. Each household unit that is 60m gross floor area (GFA) or smaller will be assessed at 0.7 HUE of the development contribution charges under this policy.
+This recognises that very small household units, which may include kaumātua housing and papakāinga, generate a lower demand for some types of infrastructure than larger household units. - 102.
+If the owner of a small household units that was originally assessed at 0.7 HUE wants to add to the GFA of the household units to more than 60m, then it will be assessed for the additional 0.3 HUE.
+This additional development contribution is equitable because the development will now be a standard household unit under this policy.